5 or 6 days

 1-2hrs · 4-6km

-After a quick introduction to sea kayaking by your guide, load up the kayaks and the expedition gear onto a water taxi and bid farewell to civilization.
-Reaching a landing beach where the gear is unloaded, you'll hop in your kayak and the journey begins!
-The afternoon is spent exploring the upper bay of Shoup Glacier Marine State Park, an area packed with sea otters, seals, and rookeries of black-legged kittiwakes.
+After a quick intro into sea kayaking, you’ll load up the gear onto a water taxi and bid farewell to civilisation.
+On reaching the landing beach, you'll hop in your kayak and the journey begins.
+You’ll spend the afternoon exploring the upper bay of Shoup Glacier Marine State Park, an area packed with sea otters, seals, and an array of seabirds.
 You'll also have your first up-close experience with a glacier.
 Arrive at your camp spot and pitch up ready for your first night out in the wilderness.
-You'll have time to explore the area on foot with a short hike before dinner and an evening around the campfire.
+You'll have time to explore the area on foot with a short hike before dinner and an evening around the campfire, weather permitting.

 Into the wild